Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * Dyson Pure Cool Link Desk (DP01, ProductType 469)

 ## Features
+Connects your dyson fans, fan heaters, air purifiers and air humidifiers to ioBroker.
+* Reads values from devices and sensors
+* can control devices by giving you the ability to change some values (Main-power, oscillation, heating, fanspeed, ...)
+* reads devicelist from dyson servers

 ## Installation
 Install from STABLE or LATEST repository or from github - depending what stability you prefer.